Public Safety Operations Sales Tax

 - Vehicle Leases

 There are four separate concentrations that are included in the public safety sales tax for the Pittsburg Fire Department.
 The first item is the replacement of a 30-year old Fire Engine that will be located at Fire Station #1.
 The second is the necessary replacement of our Self Contained Breathing Apparatus (SCBA) and air compressor.
 The third item is the replacement of our protective structural firefighting bunker gear.
-The final component is additional funding for necessary training of our Firefighters in emergency scene operations.
+The final component is additional funding for the necessary training of our Firefighters in emergency scene operations.

 - Bunker Gear